gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 &nbsp;

-OpenHAB, in their own words is &#8220;a vendor and technology agnostic open source automation software for your home&#8221;
+OpenHAB, in their own words is "a vendor and technology agnostic open source automation software for your home"

-It&#8217;s basically a very powerful home automation hub that works with a bunch of different types of technologies.
+It's basically a very powerful home automation hub that works with a bunch of different types of technologies.

 &nbsp;

 I have been using part of my Easter vacation playing with OpenHAB, and it seems to work very well.

-It&#8217;s not the easiest to set up, because you have to fiddle with a bunch of configuration files.
+It's not the easiest to set up, because you have to fiddle with a bunch of configuration files.
 But it works, and it seems to be able to do everything I need it to (right now at least).

 It can show real time data from MQTT (and a ton of other protocols), and it supports a bunch of different options for persistence.